rafeyrana/GPT-2/README.md

 The model uses gradient accumulation to update the gradients in batches, which reduces the memory usage and speeds up training.

 ### Learning Rate Scheduler
-The model uses a learning rate scheduler that warms up the learning rate from 0 to a maximum value, and then decays it to a minimum value.
+The model uses a Cosine learning rate scheduler that warms up the learning rate from 0 to a maximum value, and then decays it to a minimum value.

-### Model Configuration
+### Distributed Training
-The model configuration is defined in the `ModelConf` dataclass, which includes the block size, vocabulary size, number of layers, number of heads, and embedding dimension.

-### Device and Precision
-The model is trained on a GPU device with a precision of `torch.bfloat16`, which reduces the memory usage and speeds up training.
+The model is trained using microbatch and DDP techniques on 8 GPUs in parallel with loss sync.

-## Results
-The model is trained for 50 steps, and the loss and logits are printed at each step.
-The final loss and logits are also printed at the end of the training loop.

 Note: This implementation is for educational purposes only and may not achieve the same performance as the original GPT-2 model.

 ## Future Work and Improvements
+- Train on a larger dataset with more compute.
+(Dataset we can use is the LLM cleaned [Huggingface Fineweb 10B Token](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) but i dont have the compute to train it :(  )
 - Add detailed Evaluation Metrics.
-- Train on a larger dataset with more compute.
-- Distributed Training.